SkyDev125/logseq/pages/IST___2___1___SO___Process Communication.md

 				- Same function for file Descriptors.
 Others also apply like write, read, etc.
 	- Signals
 		- Definition
+			- A message sent directly to a process at a higher level.
 		- Properties
 		- Programming